Life as a digital nomad comes with its own unique benefits as well as challenges.

 Headphones are the holy grail of digital nomad packing.
 We’ve compiled a sweet roundup of the best travel headphones for you to choose from to get in the zone and smash through work, boss those zoom calls or watch The Broke Backpacker content on youtube.

 I, personally, travel with headphones with replaceable cords.
 I never leave home without first buying 10 extra cords and then I’m set.
-I’ve had the same headphones for years now!
+I’ve had the same lightweight pair of headphones for years now!

 International Sim Card